RockingShip/jsFractalZoom/README.md

 Being full-screen oriented, HTML positioning is absolute.
 CSS for centering and padding the canvas.
 Javascript to glue resources.

+### Application components

+A main design principle is to separate pixel data, UI resources and render logic.
+An application consists of five areas:

+  - HTML/CSS

+    Zoomer is primarily full-screen canvas orientated.
+    Being full-screen oriented, HTML positioning is absolute.
+    CSS for centering and padding the canvas.

+  - Callbacks

+    User supplied callbacks to glue canvas, resources and events to the engine

+  - Function object `ZoomerFrame`

+    Pixel data, rotation,data transfer to workers
+    deliberately does not contain metadata describing the location of the pixel values. object inaccessable when transferred to web workers

+  - Function object `ZoomerView`

+    Rulers, rotation
+    deliberately does not contain pixel values.

+  - Function object `Zoomer`

+    Scheduling+timing, worker communication

+### Sample/skeleton implementation HTML/CSS

 The following template is a bare minimum: